yuvaramsingh94/model-predictive-control/README.md

 #### Model Predictive Control with Latency

-after going through various notes , previous student works i just add delay to the actuation commands and found it to be working with the latency . i did get inspired from other students work
+after going through various notes , previous student works , i found out that the actuation is based on the previous state . the latency of 100 milliseconds makes this actuation of no use because the current state is different from the measured state .